 Construction activities would be conducted using BMPs in accordance with City guidelines, as detailed in the Development Best Management Practices Handbook (City of Los Angeles, 2004).
-Applicable BMPs include, but are not limited to: vehicle and equipment fueling and maintenance; material delivery, storage, and use; spill prevention and control; solid and hazardous waste management; and contaminated soil management.
+Applicable BMPs include, but are not limited to: vehicle and equipment fueling procedures and maintenance; material delivery, storage, and use; spill prevention and control; solid and hazardous waste management; and contaminated soil management.
+Implementation of these BMPs would decrease the likelihood of a release of hazardous materials.

-Construction-related impacts from development activities would be minimized through compliance with the Construction General Permit and the development and implementation of a SWPPP.
+Construction-related impacts from development activities would be minimized through compliance with the Construction General Permit and the development and implementation of a Storm Water Pollution Prevention Plan (SWPPP).
 Implementation and enforcement of existing regulations would be adequate to reduce potential construction-related impacts to a less than significant level.
 No mitigation measures are required.